← Heimdall Docs

 4. 4Verify the JWT signature using the cached public keys

-5. 5Read the app_id, user_id, roles, and permissions from the token claims
+5. 5Read the user identity from the token claims

 Code example